sivahuang77/citrux-cli/docs/cli/custom-commands.md

 from your local environment, like reading file content or checking the status of Git.

-When a custom command attempts to execute a shell command, Gemini CLI will now prompt you for confirmation before proceeding.
+When a custom command attempts to execute a shell command, Citrux CLI will now prompt you for confirmation before proceeding.
 This is a security measure to ensure that only intended commands can be run.